Jaze Kabia: Falkirk (loan)

 On 21 January 2022, Kabia joined Scottish League One club Falkirk on loan until the end of the season.
 He made his debut the following day, coming off the bench to score two second-half goals as Falkirk beat East Fife 2-0.

 Greenock Morton (loan)

 On 7 July 2022, Kabia joined Scottish Championship club Greenock Morton on a season-long loan.
 He would be recalled by his parent club in January 2023.

 Queen of the South (loan)

 On 27 January 2023, Kabia joined Scottish League One club Queen of the South on loan until the end of the season.

+Cork City

+On 25 July 2023, Kabia signed for his hometown club Cork City, returning to the League of Ireland Premier Division with the first Irish club his father Jason played for.
+He made 13 appearances in all competitions by the end of the season, as the club were relegated to the League of Ireland First Division.

+Clyde

+On 30 January 2024, it was announced that Kabia had signed for Scottish League Two side Clyde.

+Truro City

+In August 2024, Kabia joined National League South club Truro City following a successful trial period.
+On 26 August 2024, Kabia scored a hat-trick in a 5–0 win over Worthing.
+He scored 16 league goals in 44 appearances over the season as his side won the 2024–25 National League South title.

+Grimsby Town

+On 1 July 2025, it was announced that Kabia had signed for EFL League Two team Grimsby Town on a two-year deal.
+He scored on his league debut on the opening day of the season on 2 August 2025 against Crawley Town, scoring from the penalty spot for Grimsby's first goal in a 3–0 win and netted the only goal in Grimsby's third-round Carabao Cup win at Hillsborough on 16 September 2025.

 Personal life

-Jaze Kabia is the son of Jason Kabia, a former professional footballer that played in England, Malta and Ireland, finishing his career with his son's first professional club, Cobh Ramblers.
-He is also best friends with Republic of Ireland and Norwich City striker Adam Idah since childhood, with the pair knowing each other since the age of 7 and playing on various teams together.
+Jaze Kabia is the son of Jason Kabia, a former professional footballer who played in England, Malta and Ireland, finishing his career with his son's first professional club, Cobh Ramblers.
+He is also best friends with Republic of Ireland and Swansea City striker Adam Idah since childhood, with the pair knowing each other since the age of 7 and playing on various teams together.